Set your child on life’s learning path

 Click here to find out more.

-At SMMIS we promote STEM education (Science, Technology, Engineering and Maths) which embraces the studies of science, technology (digital and design), engineering and mathematics.
+At SMMIS we promote STEAM education which embraces the studies of science, technologies (digital and design), art, engineering and mathematics.

-STEM gives students a real advantage in the employment market, worldwide.
-STEM gives students the knowledge and skills to become part of a scientific and technology-based society.
+STEAM gives students a real advantage in the employment market, worldwide.
+STEAM gives students the knowledge and skills to become part of a scientific and technology-based society.

 We work directly with World Ort the world’s largest Jewish education and vocational training non-governmental organisation.